KEY TRANSFERABLE SKILLS REPORT

 - Tailor compelling employment documentation e.g. Resumes, Cover Letters and Profiles

-- Pinpoint employment opportunities and development requirements with respect to your ideal position or career pathway
+- Pinpoint employment opportunities and development needs with respect to your ideal position or career pathway

-- Clearly and effectively promote your skills to employment decision makers at interviews based on their essential and desirable criteria
+- Effectively promote your skills to employment decision makers at interviews based on their criteria

 - Analyse opportunities in terms of criterion, remuneration (pay) and benefit structures